 To the extent that the Commission follows the HMGs, and it applies the analysis not in a mechanical way (prior to Airtours, one could get the impression that most of the analysis had consisted in a listing of the main facilitating factors without really trying to uncover the real working of the market and the degree to which collusive outcomes may be plausible and sustainable), coordinated effects in EU competition policy will be aligned to the teachings of economic analysis.

-An indication that the Commission does a good job in this respect comes from the recent ABF/GBI case (2008), the first time that a merger was challenged under the new Merger Regulation (see Section 6 for a discussion).
+An indication that the Commission is starting to do a good job in this direction comes from the recent ABF/GBI case (2008), as described next.